desultory/ugrd/docs/runtime_usage.md

 In the event of a failure, modules will either fail through, or re-exec the init script.

-The `recovery` cmdline arg will allow a shell to be spawned in the event of a failure.
+The `ugrd_recovery` cmdline arg will allow a shell to be spawned in the event of a failure.
 This is useful for debugging.

+> This can be set by simply adding `ugrd_recovery` to the kernel command line, or `ugrd_recovery=1`